Marketa Lazarová: Part 1

-The sons of Kozlík, a robber clan leader, ambush a group travelling to Mladá Boleslav in winter.
-The new Bishop of Hennau, an ally of the Bohemian king, escapes, but his young son Kristian and his assistant are taken.
-Mikoláš, one of Kozlík's sons, finds the neighbouring clan leader Lazar scavenging the site but spares his life as he prays to Christ.
-They both have a holy vision involving Lazar's virgin daughter, Marketa.
-At their settlement, Kozlík chastises Mikoláš for letting a man escape, bringing captives, and sparing Lazar.
-His rage increases when he overhears his other son Adam saying that they could have used the escaped bishop as leverage against the king.
-His daughter Alexandra takes a liking to Kristian, much to Adam's disgust.
-(She had previously once indulged and once rejected an affair with Adam.
-When their mother Katarina found out and told Kozlík, Adam lost his arm as punishment for the incest.)
+During a harsh winter, two sons of Kozlík, a robber clan leader, ambush a group traveling to Mladá Boleslav.
+They kidnap a young nobleman, Kristian, who has been chosen to become the Bishop of Hennau, but Kristian's father, a count and ally of the Bohemian king, escapes.
+Mikoláš, one of Kozlík's sons, finds a neighboring clan leader, Lazar, scavenging the site of the ambush.
+When Mikoláš makes him kneel and pray, Lazar becomes transfixed by a holy vision of his virginal daughter, Marketa, as a nun, and Mikoláš spares his life.
+At their settlement, named Roháček, Kozlík chastises Mikoláš for bringing captives and sparing Lazar.
+His anger increases when the other son, Adam, reveals that the nobleman's father escaped, raising the possibility that the king's soldiers might come to Roháček.
+As a result, Kozlík reverses his order to kill Kristian.
+Meanwhile, Kozlík's daughter, Alexandra, takes a liking to Kristian, much to the dismay of Kozlík's son, Adam.

-Kozlík answers a royal summons to Boleslav.
-The king's captain attempts to seize him, but he escapes, chased by wolves back to the settlement.
-Anticipating a regiment led by the captain, the clan retreats into the woods.
+Kozlík goes to the king's captain in Boleslav, saying he has come in good faith to talk, but the captain tells him it is too late and that the king has given him orders to imprison Kozlík.
+Kozlík stabs the captain at the prison door, manages to escape, and returns to Roháček.
+Anticipating an attack by the captain, the clan retreats to a remote fortification.
 Mikoláš visits Lazar, urging him to help Kozlík ambush the regiment.
 Marketa is shocked to see Mikoláš brutally beaten and driven out.
 A small group sent by Kozlík to avenge the beating finds the regiment already at Lazar's settlement.
-They kill the captain's closest knight and retreat.
-The captain swears justice and revenge.
+They kill the captain's closest knight and retreat, and the captain swears justice and revenge.

-Lazar and Marketa visit the nunnery, but Lazar does not have enough money for her to take vows.
-Returning their settlement, they find it captured by Mikoláš and his men, who kill Lazar's mentally disabled son.
+Lazar and Marketa visit the convent and make arrangements to enroll her at winter's end.
+Returning to their settlement, they find it captured by Mikoláš and his men, who kill Lazar's mentally disabled son.
 As Lazar begs for his life, Mikoláš demands Marketa in exchange.
 He protests, but they nail him to the gate and take Marketa.
-At their forest stronghold, Mikoláš rapes Marketa and then protects her from Kozlík's wrath.
+At their forest stronghold, Mikoláš rapes Marketa but then protects her from Kozlík's wrath.
 Meanwhile, Kristian has impregnated Alexandra.
 Kozlík chains both couples on a nearby hill.